-Whether you’re powering heavy machinery or just making sure your phone is charged, there’s probably a good chance you have more than a few extension cords and power strips around the house.
+Whether you’re powering heavy machinery or just making sure your smartphone is charged, there’s probably a good chance you have more than a few extension cords and power strips around the house.
 And while you might not have put too much thought into the extension cords since you first plugged them in, you probably should.
 That’s because different cords are rated for different loads.
 Despite built-in protections, overloading a power strip or extension cord can potentially result in fire.
-That’s why if you’re using an extension cord to power any appliances or devices that draw a lot of power, you’ll have to make sure that you’re using the right cord for the job.
+If you’re using an extension cord to power any appliances or devices that draw a lot of power, you’ll have to make sure that you’re using the right cord for the job.

-All wiring is categorized by gauges, and the gauge of your extension cord is arguably the most important factor to consider.
+All wiring is categorized by gauges and the gauge of your extension cord is arguably the most important factor to consider.
 Any cords or wires in the US are rated using the AWG, or the American Wire Gauge system.
-A smaller gauge number makes for a thicker wire, and thicker wires are more capable of powering larger appliances or machines.
+A smaller gauge number makes for a thicker wire and thicker wires are more capable of powering larger appliances or machines.
 You also want to consider the length of the wire.
 The longer the wire, the greater the voltage drop.
 That means that in general, if you’re using a long extension cord, you’ll need to choose one with a lower gauge than you would for a short cord.

-2. Southwire Outdoor Extension Cord
+1. Southwire Outdoor Extension Cord

-This pick from Southwire is the most heavy-duty option on this list, making it a great pick for outdoor use.
+This pick from Southwire is one of the most heavy-duty options on this list, making it a great pick for outdoor use.
 The wire is 12 gauge, which is thicker than most of the other 14 or 16 gauge options on this list.
 At 50 feet long, it’s a good option for outdoor yard work.
 The wire has a high-visibility yellow jacket that is protective against wear and weather.
 The outlet has a transparent housing with a light that indicates when something is plugged in.

-3. Cable Matters 2-pack 16 AWG Extension Cord
+2. Cable Matters 16 AWG Extension Cord

 You never know when you’ll need another extension cord, which is why it’s always a good idea to stock up.
 This option from Cable Matters consists of a two-pack of cables of equal length, and you can choose between eight sizes from this listing.
-The shortest is 1 foot long while the longest is 50 feet long.
+The shortest is one foot long while the longest is 50 feet long.
 The price shown below is for the 10-foot cable.
 The cable is 16 gauge, making it a good light-duty option.
 The extension cord can accommodate three-pronged plugs.

-4. Woods 50-Foot Agricultural Outdoor Heavy Duty All- Weather Extension Cord
+5. Woods 50-Foot Extension Cord

 If you need a lot of reach, this option from Woods is a good pick.
 The cable is 14 gauge, making it suited for most applications.
-The 50 foot length gives you wide reach if you’re working in your yard or on an outdoor project.
+The 50-foot length gives you wide reach if you’re working in your yard or on an outdoor project.
 The cord is coated in black vinyl to protect it from hot or cold weather when working outside.
 It takes three-prong plugs and also plugs into the wall using a three-prong plug.

-5. AmazonBasics 16/3 Vinyl Outdoor Extension Cord
+6. AmazonBasics 16/3 Vinyl Outdoor Extension Cord